Robust Multiple-Path Orienteering Problem: Securing Against Adversarial Attacks: Introduction

 Recently, Jorgensen et al. introduced the Matroids Team Surviving Orienteers Problem (MTSO)~\cite{jorgensen2017matroid} which does account for individual robot failures.
 They assume that there is some given probability of failure associated with every edge in the environment.
 The goal is to maximize the expected rewards while ensuring each path satisfies some survival chance constraints.
 MTSO is appropriate when the failures of robots are random and follow a known distribution.
 The version we study, the RMOP, accounts for worst-case failures which makes it better suited when operating in adversarial conditions or in stochastic conditions when worst-case guarantees are sought due to unknown probability distributions.

-Our work builds on recent work on robust submodular maximization~\cite{orlin2016robust,tzoumas2017resilient,tzoumas2018resilient,schlotfeldt2018resilient,zhou2018resilient,zhou2019distributed} which select sets that are robust to worst-case removal of some subset of items.
+Our work builds on recent work on robust submodular maximization~\cite{orlin2016robust,tzoumas2017resilient,tzoumas2018resilient,schlotfeldt2018resilient,zhou2018resilient,zhou2019distributed} which selects sets that are robust to worst-case removal of some subset of items.
 The challenge in this framework is to solve the trade-off between too much overlap, thereby not enough coverage (i.e., reward) and too little overlap, thereby not enough redundancy.
 The conceptual idea in these papers is similar --- the final solution consists of two subsets, one that has enough redundancy to ensure robustness against worst-case removal and the other that has enough coverage to get good overall performance.
-Orlin et al.~\cite{orlin2016robust} term the former as ``copies'' whereas it is called as ``baits'' in \cite{zhou2018resilient}.
+Orlin et al.~\cite{orlin2016robust} term the former as ``copies'' whereas it is called ``baits'' in \cite{zhou2018resilient}.
 The robust submodular maximization formulation has been applied for multi-robot, multi-target tracking in centralized~\cite{zhou2018resilient} and decentralized settings~\cite{zhou2019distributed} as well as for active information gathering with multi-robot teams~\cite{schlotfeldt2018resilient}.

-We seek similar robustness guarantees as in the works mentioned in the previous paragraph.
-The key technical advancement we make is that these prior work solve a single step selection problem whereas we solve a multi-step planning problem.
-As a result, the single robot problem in the prior work can be trivially solved optimally (amounts to selecting the best amongst a finite set of options), whereas in the RMOP the single robot problem (OP) itself is NP-Hard.
-While both \cite{zhou2018resilient} and \cite{schlotfeldt2018resilient} use their results for planning over a finite horizon, they make key assumptions that are limiting.
-Schlotfeldt~\cite{schlotfeldt2018resilient} assume that the single robot information gathering problem can be solved optimally (c.f.
-Proposition 1) whereas Zhou et al.~\cite{zhou2018resilient} repeatedly solve the problem at each time step.
-Instead, we show how to use an approximate solution to the OP to yield a bounded approximation solution to the RMOP.
+We seek similar robustness guarantees as in the works mentioned in the previous paragraph. {The key technical advancement we make is that these prior work solve a single-step selection problem whereas we solve a multi-step planning problem.} As a result, the single robot problem in the prior work can be trivially solved optimally (amounts to selecting the best amongst a finite set of options), whereas in the RMOP the single robot problem (OP) itself is NP-Hard.
+While both \cite{zhou2018resilient} and \cite{schlotfeldt2018resilient} use their results for planning over a finite horizon, they make key assumptions that are limiting. { Schlotfeldt~\cite{schlotfeldt2018resilient} considers the continuous counterpart of the combinatorial problem considered in this paper and they formulate the problem under the optimal control framework with one key assumption that the single robot as well as multi-robot information gathering problem (without attacks) can be solved optimally (c.f.
+Proposition 1).
+Zhou et al.~\cite{zhou2018resilient} repeatedly solve the one-step problem at each time step.
+Instead, we show how to use an approximate solution to the OP to yield a bounded approximation solution to the combinatorial problem RMOP. }